Mission of the Institute

-- To exercise appropriate clinical judgment with regard to patient assessment, diagnosis and decisions respecting therapeutic modalities, prognosis, and referral.
+- To exercise professional clinical judgment with regards to patient assessment, diagnosis and decisions respecting therapeutic modalities, prognosis, and referral.

 - To become proficient in the theory and practice of nutrition and preventative care and to incorporate these principles and practices of Traditional Chinese Medicine/Oriental Medicine and to be prepared to counsel patients on elements of health.

-- To promote the delivery of health care in the United States fully recognizing the complementary functions of Traditional Chinese Medicine/Oriental Medicine and Contemporary Western Medicine.
+- To promote the delivery of health care in the United States fully recognizing the complementary and alternative functions of Traditional Chinese Medicine and Western Medicine.